College of Communication > Student Resources > Academic Advising > Undergraduate Advising FAQs

 factor into your GPA.
 After you enter the credit hours and grade, click on the compute button to view your GPA.

-To find contact information for a DePaul employee, simply visit DePaul’s main website, click on “DePaul Shortcuts” in the top right corner, and choose “Directory.”
-On the left hand side the first option shows “Faculty/Staff Search” then simply enter the name to find the contact information.
+To find contact information for any DePaul employee, visit DePaul’s main website, click on “DePaul Shortcuts” in the top right corner, and choose “Directory.”
+After logging in to Campus Connect, search by the person's name to find their contact information.

 Before completing a class at a community college, students must complete the Transfer Credit Approval Form, and submit it via email, fax or can drop it off in Rachel Brown's mailbox on the 18th floor of the Daley Building in the loop campus.
 After you complete the course and have a grade posted to your transcript, students need to request the transcript be sent to our Admission Office at 1 E. Jackson Boulevard Chicago, IL 60604.

 To view the process for grade challenges, please visit the Academic Policies page.

 Only open elective courses can be taken as pass/fail.
 To choose a course as pass/fail, please complete the form and make sure to submit the form to your academic advisor by the deadline.
 The pass/fail deadline dates can be found on the Academic Calendar.